TeachBooks/mirror_mude_book/book/multivariate/events.md

 Venn diagram of the events A and B.
 ```

 The AND probability or intersection of the events A and B, $P(A \cap B)$, is defined as the probability that both events happen at the same time and, thus, it would be represented in our diagram as shown in the figure below.
+Going back to our example, it represents the probability that both rivers get flooded at the same time.

 ```{figure} ./figures/venn-intersection.png